André-Marie Mbida: Break with Aujoulat and foundation of COCOCAM

 Following the bloody events of May 1955, repressed by the colonial administrator Roland Pré then by the dissolution of Cameroonian nationalist movements and the incarceration of several nationalist militants, Mbida led an active campaign for the amnesty for political prisoners.
 He also builts on a small mimeographed bulletin, "NKU, Le Tam-Tam'’.

 Conquest of the Palais Bourbon

 André-Marie Mbida stood for election to Parliament at the French National Assembly on 2 January 1956 in the third electoral district of the UN Trust Territory of the Cameroons under French administration.
 Like socialists, he acts as an advocate of poor people, small-scale farmers, supports minorities and he includes short-term amelioratory measures and long-term structural solutions for the little people and the oppressed.
 Economically, he proposes the increasing the price of key export commodities, cocoa and coffee, and the elimination of intermediaries that disadvantage the small-scale farmers.
-He still defends the officials, the autochthonous or traditional chiefs that he proposes to renumerate.
+He still defends the officials, the autochthonous or traditional chiefs that he proposes to remunerate.
 He claims an evolving institutions.